Godwin-NJ/PERN-TODO-BE/README.md

 # PERN-TODO-BE

-An Express + POSTGRES SQL application collecting data from the React FRONT END - THIS THE BE/Server setup CREATE A - db.js file on the parent folder with the below code declarations in order to interact with your postgresql db
+#CREATE A - db.js file on the parent folder
+#with the below code declarations in order to interact with your postgresql db

 const Pool = require('pg').Pool;